CheimaAmmar/remotesign-lab/README.md

    firmware/remotesign_lab/trust_anchor.h
 ```

-Configure local Wi-Fi credentials and the device authentication secret only in:
+Local Wi-Fi credentials and the device authentication secret must only be stored in:

 ```text
 firmware/remotesign_lab/secrets.h
 ```

-Configure the local CA certificate used to validate the HTTPS backend in:
+The local CA certificate used to validate the HTTPS server belongs in:

 ```text
 firmware/remotesign_lab/trust_anchor.h
 ```

-These files must never be committed.
+Both files are excluded from version control.

-TLS certificate validation remains enabled.
+TLS certificate validation remains enabled through:

-The firmware loads the trusted CA certificate with:

 ```cpp
 secureClient.setCACert(SERVER_CA_CERT);
 ```

-Do not replace certificate validation with:
+The firmware must not use:

 ```cpp
 setInsecure();